 Even though the Arbitration clause is an indispensable part of the particular contract, the three main clauses of Separability, Severabilityor Autonomy of the arbitration clause are distinctive and independent to the underlying contract.

-The arbitration agreement is a distinctive agreement which provides the basis for arbitration as defined under the principle of seperability.
-It is defined as an agreement to submit present or future disputes between the parties to a dispute to appoint a particular arbitrator to resolve their disputes arising out of a particular business relationship.
-Having such principle, it does not negate the validity of the other contractual obligations and the agreement.
-With incorporation of the separate arbitration agreement, the solution achieved is acceptable to the immediate parties to the dispute and the essence lies in providing the fair remedy to the parties.
-The main focus is given to the choice of law as determined by the parties to the contract which is binding for the arbitration agreement with utmost care and caution.
+The arbitration agreement is a distinctive agreement, which provides the basis for arbitration as defined under the principle of separability .
+It is defined as an agreement to submit present or future disputes between the parties and an appoint an appointment of a particular arbitrator to resolve their disputes arising out of a particular business relationship.
+Having such a principle does not negate the validity of the other contractual obligations and the agreement.
+With incorporation of the separate arbitration agreement, the solution achieved is binding on the immediate parties to the dispute and the essence lies in providing a fair remedy to the parties.
+The main focus is given to the choice of law as determined by the parties to the contract which is binding on the arbitration agreement.

-Arbitration is generally the most effective and efficient remedy for settling the disputes among the parties and which does not require any lengthy procedure to follow and takes very less time to resolve the matter at an affordable cost in comparison with the other judicial processes.
+Arbitration is generally the most effective and efficient remedy for settling disputes among the parties and is usually not a lengthy process, involving lower costs when compared to a normal and traditional judicial proceeding.
 According to the nature of the case, the parties have an option to choose their own arbitrator depending upon the abilities to decide the case as per their expertise.